gessi-chatbots/knowledge_based_chatbot/README.md

   - ActionQueryKnowledgeBase.py: base actions that can be done using the current knowledge base
   - actions.py: actions that our chatbot can
   - KnowledgeBase.py: Connection with our knowledge based used to extract and manipulate data from it.
+  - EventHandler.py: Class controls input requirements from user for feature integrations between two different types.
+  - Attention: obtains the attention on input for disambiguation of types
 - \components
   - DateComponent: Detects dates in messages (including 'today', 'tomorrow', etc.) and standardizes date format
   - EmailComponent: Detects emails in messages using regex